GuanceCloud/guance-docs/docs/en/billing/billing-account/aws-account.md

 Enter the workspace name, select the workspace language, and click **Confirm**.

-> Workspace language options affect templates for events, alarms and text messages in the workspace.
+<font color=coral>**Note:**</font> Workspace language options affect templates for events, alarms and text messages in the workspace.
 If you select English, the above corresponding template will be used by default.
 Once created, the template language of this workspace cannot be modified, so please choose carefully.

 ![](../img/15.aws_register_7.png)